-12.3.3 PP (Per-Protocol) Analysis Set
+13.4.3 PP (Per-Protocol) Analysis Set

 The Per-Protocol (PP) analysis set is a subset of the mITT analysis set.
-Subjects will be included in the PP analysis set if they have a minimum of 80% system use during the hybrid closed-loop phase inclusive of Manual and Automated Modes over a duration of 14-days and have completed the study without major protocol deviations.
-The PP analysis set will be used as supportive analysis for the effectiveness endpoints.
+Subjects will be included in the PP analysis set if they have a minimum of 80% system use during the hybrid closed-loop phase inclusive of Manual and hybrid closed-loop (Automated) modes over a minimum duration of 10 weeks and have completed the study without major protocol deviations.
+The Manual Mode use during study pause does not contribute to the minimum system use requirement.
+The PP analysis set will be used as supportive analysis for the endpoints.
 The following will be considered major protocol deviations: